deluan/bring-example/README.md

 1) You'll need a working `guacd` server in your machine.
 The easiest way is using docker and docker-compose.
 Just call `docker-compose up -d` in the root of this project.
-It starts the `guacd` server and a sample headless linux with a VNC server
+It starts the `guacd` server and two sample headless linux: one with a VNC server and another with RDP

-2) Run the sample app with `make run`.
-It will connect to the linux container started by docker.
+2) Run the sample app with `make rdp` or `make vnc`.
+It will connect to the appropriate linux container started by docker.

 ## TODO